-We first marketed ourselves through posters, our first batch of posters cost R120.00 for 100 posters and the response form that was quite extraordinary.
+We first marketed ourselves through posters, our first batch of posters cost R120.00 for 100 posters, and the response form was quite extraordinary.
 We further continued to conduct photoshoots in downtown Johannesburg and posted pictures on Facebook and Instagram.

 As we had no premises, we held our stock in the boot of our cars.
 Our inventory management system was the notebook on our phones, and all three of us had a book of clients that we serviced separately.
 Things were tough I should say, but we made it happen and we made some decent money at that.

-Our business has been built on a strong Brotherhood system and a consistent journey.
-We told each other nonsense and sometimes swore at each other when we were messing up and motivated and had each other’s back when orders were piling up.
-Sacrifices were made for one another and put each other first before ourselves.
+Our business was been built on a strong Brotherhood system and a consistent journey.
+We help each other accountable at all times and sometimes swore at one another when we were messing up.
+We motivated each other and had each other’s back when orders were piling up.
 We believed in each other and pushed boundaries only to make ourselves strong.
 This is truly what the brand stands for today and will for generations to come.